Lesson 11: File Input and Output

 The _DIREXISTS statement will test for the existence of a directory and return a numeric value of -1 (true) if the directory is found or a numeric value of 0 (false) if the directory is not found.
 It's always a good idea to test for the existence of a directory before attempting any other directory or file related statements with it.
 The following lines of code will test for the existence of the "Lesson11" subdirectory within the "tutorial" subdirectory.

-IF _DIREXISTS(".\tutorial\Lesson11") THEN ' does the folder exist?
+IF _DIREXISTS(".\tutorial\lesson11") THEN ' does the folder exist?

-PRINT "Folder found! ' yes, inform user
+PRINT "Folder found!" ' yes, inform the user

-PRINT "Folder not found!" ' inform user
+PRINT "Folder not found!" ' no, inform the user

 END IF